Coming Events

 Interweave has a number of events planned for later in the year both online and in person.
 For more information, click here

-Interweave has a number of virtual classes coming up later in the year.
+Interweave has planned a number of Maker Fests coming up later in 2026.
+Currently a Maker Fest is scheduled for August 5-8, 2026 with more being planned.
 For more information, click here

 Another exhibit mentioned at our meeting: